-- Orientation Day (MS3 and MS4) is a Graded Activity.
-Therefore a doctor's note on the healthcare provider's letterhead or prescription paper is required if Orientation is missed.
+- Orientation day Orientation is a graded activity.
+Therefore, a doctor's note on the health care provider's letterhead or prescription paper is required if a student wishes to be excused from orientation.
 The absence is subject to the institution's Missed Graded Activities Policy.
-Please see the Student Affairs Handbook for more information. - More than two consecutive days due to illness: a doctor's note on the healthcare provider's letterhead or prescription paper is required. - When presenting at a national conference: a copy of the invitation to present and travel itinerary is required.

-• When interviewing for residency (MS4 only): a copy of the invitation to interview and travel itinerary is required.
+Please see the Student Affairs Handbook for more information. - More than two consecutive days of illness A doctor's note on the health care provider's letterhead or prescription paper is required. - Presenting at a national conference When presenting at a national conference, a copy of the invitation to present and a travel itinerary are required. - Residency interviews When interviewing for residency (MS4s only), a copy of the invitation to interview and a travel itinerary are required.